kwaldenphd/social-media-targeted-advertising/README.md

 top_interests.plot.barh(x='interest', y='impressions', alpha=0.5)
 ```

-For more on plotting data in a `dataframe`: https://github.com/kwaldenphd/more-with-matplotlib
+6. For more on plotting data in a `dataframe`: https://github.com/kwaldenphd/more-with-matplotlib

 # From DataFrame to Text File

+7. We might also want to take a focused look at the text of the ads, contained in the `description` field.

+8. We can use Python to isolate that column/field and write it to a text (`.txt`) file.

 ```Python
 # test for not null values
 irads[irads["title"].notna()]
 ```